suncoast-devs/handbook/lessons/full-stack-build-an-app-adding-restaurant-validation/index.md

 }
 ```

-Then in the mutation we will setup an `onError` handler to catch this error and
+Then in the mutation, we will set up an `onError` handler to catch this error
-update the UI.
+and update the UI.

 ```typescript
 const createNewRestaurant = useMutation(submitNewRestaurant, {